Australian Government is Actually Blocking Torrent Sites

 Use a VPN to Access Torrent Websites in Australia

 In addition, these VPN services will also hide your true identity, encrypt your internet traffic, and make you anonymous when you use torrents.
-To help you select, we have shortlisted the best VPN providers for Australia:
+To help you select, we have shortlisted the best VPN for torrenting:

 |VPN Providers||Price ($)||Special Deals||More Info|